investindex/Psychology/README.md

 * You need to liquidate your investments to spend the money in the near future.

 This should be clear: sometimes you need to raise cash by selling your investments.
-It can be as simple as selling shares of a money market fund to pay your mortgage or rent in a week.
+Maybe you need to sell a few thousand shares of a money market fund for a down payment on a car.

 * You need to adjust the level of risk in accordance with the intended purpose of the asset.